grantjones-526/Ai-Caddy/DEMO_SCRIPT.md

 **Key Features:**

-1. **Smart Recommendations** - Our KNN algorithm analyzes your past shots, considering distance, lie, hole bend, and shot shape to recommend the best club for your current situation.
+1. **Smart Recommendations** - The KNN algorithm analyzes your past shots, considering distance, lie, hole bend, and shot shape to recommend the best club for your current situation.

 2. **Performance Tracking** - Track every round and shot, with detailed statistics showing your average distance for each club from different lies - fairway, rough, and tee box.